sbegaudeau/sbegaudeau.github.com/_posts/2018-02-22-chrome-devtools-part4.markdown

 # Timeline Overview

 The timeline overview shows all network communication over time.
 It allows you to select a specific portion of time to review all the calls made.
 Click on a part of the timeline and Chrome will automatically select a small portion of time surrounding the part you clicked.
 Double click to go back to the full selection.
-You can drag your cursor hover the timeline to select a precise portion of time.
 Use your mouse or trackpad to change the selected area by scrolling up, down, left, or right.

 <video src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/overview.mp4" style="width: 100%;" loop muted autoplay controls></video>